GridGain-Demos/imc-essentials-in-90-minutes/README.md

 ## Setting Up Environment

-* Docker 19 or later
+* Docker 19 or later (install Docker Desktop Community 2.3.0.3 or later for simplicity)
 * Docker Compose 1.25.5 or later
 * Java Developer Kit, version 8 or later
 * Apache Maven 3.0 or later